 For information on specific courses, visit: https://www.sydney.edu.au/study.html or visit: http://sydney.edu.au/courses/

 Participants in the SUNY Brockport University of Sydney (Australia) Program must undertake a full-time study load (or course load).
-A normal full-time load falls between 22 and 24 units per semester.
+A normal full-time load is around 24 units (credit points) per semester.
 The minimum full-time load is 18 units.
 Students are not permitted to enroll in more than 24 units per semester.
 Typically, one course is either 6 or 8 credit units in weight.
 Spring Friendly 2020 students must take 1 unit from the summer session and 3 units from the Semester 1 (Spring 2020) session.

 Participants in the Brockport University of Sydney Program are examined in the same manner (and to the same standard) as their Australian counterparts and classmates.
 The majority of courses in which they will enroll are examined formally at the end of the semester and in order to be awarded credit, participants must take-and pass-the examination at the end of the study period in question.

 View a list of the possible academic subjects offered by the University of Sydney Program as well as all of Brockport's university programs in Australia, here: Academic Subjects- Programs in Australia and New Zealand.pdf

 Study abroad students will have the opportunity to complete an internship while studying at the University of Sydney.
 To make up the full time course load, study abroad internship students will also enroll in 2 or 3 units of study.
 In order to be eligible for the program, students need at least a GPA of 3.2 higher.
 Preference will also be given to senior students.
 Students will complete an interview process after their arrival in Sydney.
 Internships are not guaranteed as they are based on availability, so it is recommended to get enough courses approved beforehand in case you are not able to secure an internship placement once in Sydney.

 Interns will benefit from: